mesosphere-backup/dcos-vagrant/examples/private-registry.md

     ```

     This step is necessary from the boot machine (but not the masters or agents), because configuring it to resolve using Mesos-DNS would create a dependency cycle.
-1. Test the nginx endpoint with Curl
+1. Test the nginx endpoint with curl

     ```bash
     $ curl ${NGINX_IP}